Demographics of Syria

-Syria's estimated pre–Syrian Civil War 2011 population was 22 ±.5 million permanent inhabitants, which included 21,124,000 Syrians, as well as 1.3 million Iraqi refugees and over 500,000 Palestinians refugees.<ref name="World Refugee Survey 2008" /refugees.
+Syria's estimated pre–Syrian Civil War 2011 population was 22 ±.5 million permanent inhabitants, which included 21,124,000 Syrians, as well as 1.3 million Iraqi refugees and over 500,000 Palestinian refugees.<ref name="World Refugee Survey 2008" /refugees.
 The war makes an accurate count of the Syrian population difficult, as the numbers of Syrian refugees, internally displaced Syrians and casualty numbers are in flux.
-The CIA World Factbook showed an estimated 20.4m people as of July 2021.
-Of the pre-war population, six million are refugees outside the country, seven million are internally displaced, three million live in rebel-held territory, and two million live in the Kurdish-ruled Autonomous Administration of North and East Syria.
+The CIA World Factbook showed an estimated 20.4 m people as of July 2021.
+Of the pre-war population, six million are refugees outside the country, seven million are internally displaced and two million live in the Kurdish-ruled Autonomous Administration of North and East Syria.

-Most modern-day Syrians are described as Arabs by virtue of their modern-day language and bonds to Arab culture and history.
-Genetically, Syrian Arabs are a variety of diverse Semitic-speaking groups indigenous to the region.
+Most modern-day Syrians are commonly described as Arabs by virtue of their modern-day language and bonds to Arab culture and history.
+But they are, in fact, genetically a blend of the various Semitic-speaking groups indigenous to the region.
 With around 10% of the population, Kurds are the second biggest ethnic group in Syria, followed by Turkmen.